tmiguelf/logger/README.md

 Logger in asynchronous mode comes up ahead, but I believe spdlog could achieve similar results if an asynchronous sink was added.

 In conclusion if you are ok with just logging to a file, with the limited formatting capabilities of NanoLog, and fixing some odd bugs in NanoLog yourself, then consider using it.
 Props to it, it delivers on its promise.
-But if you need formatting, custom sinks, then go for this Logger, it provides a limitless number of possibilities while being faster than anything else in it's category.
+But if you need formatting, custom sinks, then go for this Logger, it provides a limitless formating possibilities while being faster than anything else in it's category.

 Q: Why weren't libraries such as [Glog](https://github.com/google/glog) or [reckless](https://github.com/mattiasflodin/reckless) included in the benchmark.\